wiire-a/bully/README.md

 		Bully uses beacons to examine the WPS state of an access point.
 For nonbeaconing AP's, send directed probe requests and use the resulting probe responses instead.
 Requires --essid.

+      -Q, --wpsinfo

+		Send directed probe requests to gather information about the WPS configuration of the target.

       -R, --radiotap